Blog

 • After contact with sick people — especially for chickenpox or rubella

-The analysis is performed using the ELISA (enzyme-linked immunosorbent assay) method, from venous blood.
-In complex cases, PCR is used to detect viral DNA.
+The analysis is performed by ELISA (enzyme-linked immunosorbent assay) method. analysis), from venous blood.
+In difficult cases, PCR is used to detect DNA virus.

 Is there anything I need to do if IgG or IgM is detected?